 5. Don’t forget Reverse Logistics

-Reverse logistics involve the process of delivering the desired goods to customers, receiving and sending back their unwanted products.
+Reverse logistics involves the process of delivering the desired goods to customers, receiving and sending back their unwanted products.
 At least 30% of all products ordered online are returned as compared to 8.89% in brick-and-mortar stores.
 This means the delivery of products does not put an end to your job.
-92% of consumers said that they would buy again if product return process was easy whereas 79% of consumers prefer free return shipping.
+92% of consumers said that they would buy again if the product return process was easy whereas 79% of consumers prefer free return shipping.
 Hence, reverse logistics needs utilizing with a good return plan; otherwise, this factor will substantially increase last-mile delivery costs.

 Now that at ABIVIN, with the advent of Abivin vRoute 3.0, all you need are incorporated in All-in-one route optimization software with an easy-to-use interface.
-Machine learning and artificial intelligence use algorithms designed to save your delivery costs and better allocate company's resources.
+Machine learning and artificial intelligence use algorithms designed to save your delivery costs and better allocate the company's resources.
 We aim at developing a complete supply chain optimization software, which is not just about solving the problem but also maximizing the efficiency and improving your services.